 - Roselle has been recommended as a source of pectin for the fruit-preserving industry in Pakistan.

-- Calyces are used for food coloring in America, Asia and Europe.
+- Calyces are used for food colouring in America, Asia and Europe.

-- Calyces are used to color and flavor rum in the Caribbean and to add color and flavor to herbal teas and beverages.
+- Calyces are used to colour and flavour rum in the Caribbean and to add colour and flavour to herbal teas and beverages.

-- Drink is made from the fresh fruit, and it is considered an integral part of Christmas celebration in Caribbean.
+- The drink is made from the fresh fruit, and it is considered an integral part of Christmas celebration in the Caribbean.

 - Refreshing and very popular beverage can be made by boiling the calyx, sweetening it with sugar and adding ginger.